 • Proprietary fund (Enterprise) - Services for which the District charges a fee are generally reported in the proprietary fund and utilize the accrual accounting method - the same method used by private sector businesses.
-The Food Service column on the proprietary fund financial statements is the same as the business-type column at the government-wide financial statement level.
-Adjustments between the business-type presentations (government-wide and major fund totals) will typically only occur if there is a need to redistribute excess income/loss for the Internal Service Funds to the customers (including business-type activities) and adjustments, if necessary, will be reflected on the bottom of the fund financial statements.
+The Food Service column on the proprietary fund financial statements is the same as the business-type column at the district-wide financial statement level.